Cost Guide

 Line ItemUsually Included?Notes

-Stump grinding✗ RarelyAlmost always a separate line item
+Stump grinding✗ RarelyAlmost always a separate add-on — ask upfront

-Log disposal~ SometimesYou may be able to keep logs for firewood
+Log disposal~ SometimesYou can often keep the logs for firewood if you want them

 • Crew of 3 people × 4 hours = 12 labor hours